wullemsb/qhopper/README.md

 ## Usage
 ### Connecting to RabbitMQ
 Enter your RabbitMQ server details and click save.
 Writing the http or https is not required since it adds it automatically.
+>Remark: The hostname should point the Management API plugin URI e.g. localhost:15672

 ![login](docs/login.gif)